kj89/testnet_manuals/agoric/testnet/README.md

 echo 'export VALOPER_ADDRESS='${VALOPER_ADDRESS} >> $HOME/.bash_profile
 source $HOME/.bash_profile
 ```

+### Fund your wallet
+In order to create validator first you need to fund your wallet with testnet tokens.
+To top up your wallet navigate to https://emerynet.faucet.agoric.net/ and input your <YOUR_WALLET_ADDRESS>

 ### Create validator
 Before creating validator please make sure that you have at least 1 bld (1 bld is equal to 1000000 ubld) and your node is synchronized